via Cargo

 Cargo subcommand that provides an interactive TUI for selecting and executing binary or example targets in Rust projects

-cargo-selector is a Cargo subcommand that adds an interactive terminal interface for selecting and running binary or example targets in Rust projects.
-Instead of manually typing cargo run --bin or cargo run --example commands, developers can launch a TUI that displays all available targets and execute them with keyboard navigation.
+cargo-selector is a Cargo subcommand that adds an interactive terminal interface for selecting and executing binary and example targets in Rust projects.
+Instead of manually typing cargo run --bin or cargo run --example commands, developers can run cargo selector to display a navigable list of available targets and execute them directly from the selection interface.

 # via Cargo